This page is the work of a single person.

 (You might also notice some aliases at work.
 For instance, Arduserver.com takes you to SheepdogGuides.com/ardsrv/)

 What You Want To Know (wywtk.com) has also acquired a few "Book Mad" (i.e. "mad about books"... a collector) pages.
-The main "trove" for those is on my older site, and has it's own, non-https, index page.
-But as you don't have to enter any information to have full access to those pages, the "s" really doesn't matter, does it?
+The main "trove" for those is on my older site, and has it's own, "Books" index page.

 For now, I suggest you head over to my old, mature sites...
 There's an index to them at...